valdemartti/sidecar-connect/README.md

 ## Prerequisites

-The script currently only works in macOS Ventura.
+The script currently only works in macOS Ventura, and has been tested in `macOS Ventura 13.0.1`.
 When ran for the first time, the script requests permissions for Accessibility features.

 ## Installation

-You can get started by simply downloading the script from the "Packages" section.
+You can get started by simply downloading the script from the `Releases` section.

 To get the script to run automatically, open your `System Settings`, under `General` click `Login Items` and add the script to the `Open at Login` list.